Table of Contents

-You need to make your business as open and accessible as possible – and even in 2020, one of the best ways to achieve this, is to make sure anyone and everyone can reach your business by telephone.
+You need to make your business as open and accessible as possible – and even in 2021, one of the best ways to achieve this is to make sure that anyone and everyone can reach your business by telephone.
 If you’re running a fairly small business, that can sometimes be a problem.

 It can be incredibly draining on your time and energy dealing with a high volume of routine calls.
 Answering the exact same questions over and over again is enough to drive any business owner crazy, and it keeps you from getting things done.
 That’s why some business owners (particularly of micro companies) tend to dodge calls or try to operate exclusively online.
 Likewise, a huge number of sole traders and one-man limited companies often run their businesses using only a mobile phone.

 A word of advice: do not run your business from a mobile phone.
 Not only does the mobile number look unprofessional on your website or marketing material, but trying to operate your company from a single mobile phone will drive you absolutely bonkers!

 Why your company needs a business landline telephone number

 Although we’re living in a brave new world of e-commerce and online communication, telephone numbers still play a crucial role in the forward-facing, day-to-day activities of UK companies.
 If you want your clients, potential customers and members of the public to contact you, you need to give them every opportunity to reach you – which typically means displaying a business landline telephone number on your website, official company stationery, business vehicles, premises, and marketing material.